Foods to relieve cough and cold

 • Eating pineapple chunks can also help reduce mucus buildup.

-Packed with antioxidants, pomegranate juice may help reduce inflammation and support overall health.
-Regular consumption can strengthen your immune system during periods of sickness.
+Packed with antioxidants, pomegranate juice may help reduce systemic inflammation and support overall health.
+Regular consumption can strengthen your immune system by contributing essential vitamins and polyphenols during periods of sickness.
 Pomegranate juice also helps maintain hydration levels.

 How to use: